Custom Elements Tutorial Video

-- Avoid using ids as templates can be reused multiple times on the same page.
+- Avoid using ids as custom elements can be reused multiple times on the same page.

 When you stop typing into the liquid editor, Shogun will parse the variables and configuration options (explained below) will appear.

 Every liquid variable in your template should appear in the right sidebar allowing additional configuration.
 There are 3 things to configure for each variable, and they control how users will interact with your templates inside of the editor.

 Should this variable be controlled by user input, or from a Data Collection?

 When controlled by User Input, users will get to fill in values for the variables when they drag the template into the editor.
 For Data Collection, users will either get to pick a single Entry from your chosen Data Collection, or in the case of a multi variable (more below) all of the collection entries will be used in place of the variable.
 For more on Data Collections, see the Data Collections Tutorial.

 What type of value should the user provide for each variable?

 Plain Text: plain text with no formatting controls

 Dropzone: a variable that allows nesting other elements by dragging and dropping inside of this element in the editor

 Rich Text: text with formatting controls (output as html)